alxgrk/raspberry_livestream/README.md

 ## Disclaimer

 This fork uses the base repo as an inspiration.
-Maybe fundemental things will be changed here.
+Maybe fundamental things will be changed here.

 ## Hardware